GreenIron/FAA-NLP-Project/README.md

 The key problems might be that the STC Description and Limitations/Conditions are not informative enough and are quite independent between each others from the metadata (there are no patterns to learn or represent).
 Another problem is that the Description is often based on the commercial name of the modification/equipment, which is too much of a specific usage domain.
 Unlike a catalogue, it is not meant to provide a commercial description.
 We would need to scrap data from all STC holders, correlate the P/N with the catalogue description to have more information.

 Following picture shows the lack of correlation between Description and a Limitations/Conditions.
 It's worth noting that there are some obvious vertical and horizontal bars.
 Those might be linked to "standard sentences" ([AC No: 20-188](https://www.faa.gov/documentlibrary/media/advisory_circular/ac_20-188.pdf)).
+There are also several cluster that could be worth exploring (same underlying pattern or pure coincidence?).

 ![plot](./images/22_limitations_vs_descriptions.png)